-What I’ve come to notice is that, quite a few positive terms are misconstrued for different kinds of other pleasant terms.
+What I’ve come to notice is that quite a few positive terms are misconstrued for different kinds of other pleasant terms.
 When you say one thing and the receiver interprets it as another, but still in the same context of positivity.
-Like, complimenting someone for their hairdo/haircut and they genuinely take it to mean that their face look good.
+Like, complimenting someone for their hairdo/haircut and they genuinely take it to mean that their face looks good.
 Which may or may not be true.
 But it’s quite a different notice altogether.

 Common positive qualities are unknowingly misunderstood or waived for another, when used in communication.
 “Clever for knowledgeable”, “focused for determined”, “multitasking” and more.
 However, this isn’t bad.
 They usually fit enough to be clearly understood.

 Also, they may be connotations that, over time, have come to stay in replacing the original meanings of words.
 Since they’re in the family of similar expressions, all is fine and well.

 That’s why a hundred words can be used to express a picture and no word would miss the point.